Fondation Botnar: Healthy Cities for Adolescents

+Healthy Cities for Adolescents is a multi-year initiative by Fondation Botnar that supports adolescent health and wellbeing in intermediary cities across the Global South.
+Active in six countries and 17 cities, the programme funds projects that engage young people in addressing issues such as mental health, education, public spaces, and climate change.
+Delivered through local partnerships, Healthy Cities for Adolescents promotes adolescent perspectives in urban planning and policy.

+The Being Initative

+The foundation funds the Being Initiative, a global collaboration working to make youth mental health a global priority.
+Being works with young people (aged 10 to 24) in 12 low- and middle-income countries to improve their mental wellbeing through research, innovation, and partnerships.

+RIGHTS Click

+RIGHTS Click, a global programme developed by the foundation with Amnesty International aims to improve the digital rights of children and young people.
+By combining research, human rights education, and youth-led advocacy, the initiative supports young activists to advocate for safer online spaces.

 D-Tree International

 Since June 2018, the foundation has worked together with the Human Development Innovation Fund (HDIF) and have awarded D-tree international more than $6 million to work with the Zanzibar Ministry of Health and key partners to roll out a national digital community health system to improve maternal, newborn, and child health services.
 The project will assist community health workers and equip them with digital technology to manage care for families, women and children.

 Also, with D-tree international, is the Afya-Tek program, a consortium of five organisations that are working to improve the decision-making and quality of care in Tanzania.
 Afya-Tek offers a digital link between patients, government health facilities, community health workers, and the private sector drug dispensers known as Accredited Drug Dispensing Outlets.

-Botnar Research Centre for Child Health

-In September 2018 it was announced that Fondation Botnar had given CHF 100 million to finance the founding of the Botnar Research Centre for Child Health (BRCCH).
-The research centre has been set up by the University of Basel and ETH Zurich.
-The purpose of the centre is to develop new methods and digital innovations that can be used in paediatrics around the world, especially resource-poor countries.